aaronsdevera/aaronsdevera.github.io/_posts/2016-04-04-speedtests-for-streaming-financial-data-storage.md

 Also note the outlying spike that happens in Filesystem "test3" between the 1st and 3rd downloads (x-axis) and Redis "test3" for the 2nd and 4th downloads (x-axis).
 This may be due to the financial data service we are using, and possible rate limits on how much data one can access in a given time.

-It's worth mentioning that a more extragenous factor that bears influence on this test is internet connection.
+It's worth mentioning a more extragenous factor that bears influence on this test is internet connection.
 The connection speed is about the same for both of these tests, but it is a factor in the amount of time it takes to get data and save it.
 But there's plenty of literature about that out [there](https://www.google.com/webhp?hl=en#hl=en&q=flash+boys).

 *As always, I'll tease more updates on [my blog](http://aaronsdevera.com).
 My team, Pirate Trading Platform, will present our data and code April 13 at the [Fordham Undergraduate Research Symposium](http://www.fordham.edu/info/20331/undergraduate_research_symposium).*